What is it like to start a new job working remotely

-Is it awkward?
+Is it awkward to always work remotely?
 At what time do you wake up?
 How do you get along with your peers?
 These are some of the questions I receive from friends when I tell them I work remotely from a different country, in a different timezone, and with many people that I haven’t seen in person (yet).

 Last May I decided to join Belvo as a backend engineer.
 The company is a hybrid organization combining distributed teams and people working remotely and, because we are living in strange times, I knew it was going to be a different onboarding experience.
 But little did I know I had just signed up for the unexpected.